-- Preimplantation genetic screening (PGS) to determine whether an embryo is chromosomally normal
+- Preimplantation genetic testing (PGT-A) to determine whether an embryo is chromosomally normal

-- Preimplantation genetic diagnosis (PGD) to diagnose an embryo with a specific genetic disease
+- Preimplantation genetic testing (PGT-M) to diagnose an embryo with a specific genetic disease

 While the processes for these two different embryo biopsy tests are different, they both strive to prevent the transfer of genetically abnormal embryos to the woman’s uterus.